 Will disputes generally come about for a number of reasons, including the following:

 Proper provision was not made for the person in the Will.
 For example, if you financially support a dependant or if you have a dutiful obligation to a person but they are left out of the Will.
 It’s important to note that once a child turns 18, a parent is no longer obliged to support them.
-This means that if an adult child is left out of your Will that you no longer support financially, they do not necessarily have a claim, unless they can prove in court that they were financially dependent on you.

 Any family member of the deceased may also challenge the Will.
 However, to be successful, they would also need to prove that the deceased was obliged to provide adequately for them in the Will.